The Secret History of Vladimir Putin: Review of ‘Describe the Night’

 In the car rental the attendant, the handsome, nervous Feliks (Stephen Stocking), hands Babel’s book to Mariya (Nadia Bowers), a journalist on the run.
 He had taken Babel’s book from the hands of a woman who was dying in the wreckage of the plane crash, he says.
 She seemed to want him to have it.

-It says something about the ingenuity of Tim Mackabee’s sets that the Atlantic’s moderately sized stage can be so plausibly transformed from woodland to car rental to basement, file-stuffed office to apartment, to office-like torture chamber and, finally, a quietly redemptive launderette.
+It says something about the ingenuity of Tim Mackabee’s sets that the Atlantic’s moderately sized stage can be so plausibly transformed from woodland to car rental to basement, to file-stuffed office to homely apartments, to an office-like torture chamber and, finally, a quietly redemptive launderette.

-All the time, when they are not the background of a scene, there are the secret police’s files in dark shadow, the eternal ghosts of secrets and spying, of the pain of the past and repression that forms the thread of the main story.
+All the time, when they are not the background of a scene, there are the secret police’s files in dark shadow piled high around the stage perimeter, the eternal ghosts of secrets and spying, of the pain of the past and repression, that forms the thread of the main story.

 How history is told and who tells it is the play’s recurrent theme, whether it is a journalist or poet or lover or secret police file.
 We see, in Nikolai’s actions, how that history is made malleable, made false, and criminally rewritten.
 We also see how the truth survives despite the odds set against it.